 When do the shuttles run?

 Mon-Fri we try to drop off or pick up our patrons before 8:00am or after 4:00pm.
 Sat-Sun any reasonable time.
 Schedule your times with our shuttle booker, Nicki.

 How long is the shuttle drive and water taxi?

 The shuttle drive to Baker's Crossing is approximately 1.5 hours via highway.
 The shuttle drive to Del Norte SNA is approximately 1.5 hours via bumpy ranch roads.
-When getting off the river in Blue Sage or Dan A. Hughes SNA, the shuttle drive is about 45 minutes back to your vehicles.
+When getting off the river at the Dan A. Hughes SNA, the shuttle drive is about 45 minutes back to your vehicles.
 The water taxi to Rough Canyon is about 45 minutes.
 A friendly reminder, most trips require going through a Border Patrol check point with drug sniffing dogs.

 How many people can you shuttle at once?